Summit Series: Game six

 Game six produced a vital Canadian 3–2 victory.
 After a scoreless first period, Lyapkin scored the first goal at 1:12 of the second, but the Canadians' confidence did not waver.
 The Canadians caught the Soviets in a lapse and scored three goals in a one-and-a-half-minute span to take a 3–1 lead.
 Hull flipped a rebound over Tretiak to tie the score after Gilbert had capitalized on a Soviet giveaway.
 Cournoyer scored on a setup from behind the net by Berenson.
 Fifteen seconds later, Henderson scored what turned out to be the winning third goal on a 30-foot slap shot.
 Yakushev scored late in the second on a power play to finish the scoring.
+At the end of the second period, Kharlamov seemed to level the position, but the judges did not count the goal, declaring that the puck hit the post.

+According to Dryden, after the second period the Canadians had a wild conversation in the locker room.
+They understood that they were losing control of themselves and that this threatened defeat.
+For psychological reasons, Sinden kept the players in the locker room for five minutes longer than expected before the start of the third period.

 According to Montreal Gazette sports editor Ted Blackman, Canadian players Ken Dryden and Brad Park turned in their first big games of the series.
 Dryden ended a personal losing streak to Soviet teams dating back to his amateur career and two previous games in the series.
 In his opinion, the Canadian penalty-killing unit of Serge Savard, Peter Mahovlich, Bill White and Pat Stapleton was "brilliant" as it held the Soviets to one power play goal despite a wide disadvantage in penalty minutes.
 Savard himself was recovering from a fractured ankle during the series.
 According to commentator Brian Conacher, Team Canada had adjusted its game to not play "dump and chase" but instead retain possession in the offensive zone.
 The strategy led directly to Henderson's winning goal on an interception of an errant Soviet pass.
 According to Conacher, "for the first time, the Soviets had opened the door a crack and Team Canada had rushed through like a freight train."

 Following the game, the Canadians complained that Josef Kompalla and Franz Baader, the German referees (the same who refereed a controversial Canada-Sweden game), were biased, since Canada was assessed 31 minutes in penalties while the Soviets received only four minutes.
 Phil Esposito complained that one goal by the Soviets was directly the result of the referee dropping the puck while he was talking to a teammate.
 The Canadians gave the pair the nickname of "Badder and Worse".